Data-driven root-cause analysis for distributed system anomalies: Methods

-Using a deep neural network (DNN), we frame the root-cause analysis problem as a multi-class (binary-class in our case) classification problem~\cite{lore2015hierarchical}.
+Artificial anomaly association is based on a method proposed in~\cite{lore2015hierarchical} to solve a multi-label classification problem using convolutional neural networks (CNN).
+Instead of inferring a single class from the trained model, the framework solves $n_{out}$ classification sub-problems if an output vector of length $n_{out}$ is required using the previously learned model.
+The implementation of this formulation requires only a slight modification in the loss function: for an output sequence with length $n_{out}$, the loss function to be minimized for a data set $\mathcal{D}$ is the negative log-likelihood defined as:

+where $\mathcal{D}$ denotes the training set, $\theta$ is the model parameters with $W$ as the weights and $b$ for the biases. $y$ is predicted target vector whereas $x$ is the provided input pattern.
+The total loss is computed by summing the individual losses for each sub-label.

 The input is presented as an $n^2$-element vector with values of either 0 or 1 which denotes whether a specific pattern is activated.
 We desire to map the input vector to an output vector of the same length (termed as the \textit{indicator label}), where the value of each element within the output vector indicates whether a specific pattern is anomalous.
 For nominal modes, the input vector may be comprised of different combinations of 0's and 1's, and the indicator labels will be a vector of all 1's (where the value 1 denotes no anomaly).
 However, if a particular element $i$ within the input vector gets flipped, then the indicator label corresponding to the $i$-th position in the output vector will be flipped and switches from 1 (normal) to 0 (anomalous).
 In this way, we can identify that the $i$-th pattern is anomalous.
-With this setup, a classification sub-problem (i.e. is this pattern normal, or anomalous?) can solved for each elements in the output vector given the input data.
-One might argue that multi-class classification is unnecessary and adds to higher computational overhead.
-Although a single class denoting which pattern has failed may work for a single anomalous pattern case, it is not sufficient for simultaneous multiple pattern failures.
+With this setup, a classification sub-problem (i.e. is this pattern normal, or anomalous?) can be solved for each element in the output vector given the input data.

-The crux of the idea is that anomalies are artificially injected into readily-available nominal data since anomalous data are not always available.
-A justification is that we wish the model to hierarchically extract important features from the nominal data to sufficiently discriminate between nominal and anomalous patterns.
-Furthermore, realistic physical systems may have multiple nominal nodes and it will most certainly be ardous to discover the root-cause using conventional methods when anomaly occurs.
-As deep learning methods are able to learn hierarchical representations of the input data, they are attractive candidates to solve the problem where multiple nominal modes are involved.